Romans 8:1

 What does it mean, then?
 It means, number one, there is no rejection for the believer.
 God is not going to reject you just because you struggle.
 You're not a bad person just because you're having a hard time."
 (Romans 8) (Bolding added)

 The idea literally is of judgment coming down on someone.
 Paul says God’s judgment is not going to come down upon you, not now, not ever!
 From the valley of despair and defeat of living under the Law in Romans 7, the apostle now climbs the heights with the triumphant shout, "No condemnation" because of the believer's justification by faith.
 Those in Christ are not condemned, because Christ was condemned in their stead.
 There is no punishment for them, because Christ bore their punishment.
+It is notable that no condemnation is essentially the opposite of justification.

-The word "condemnation" may also be translated "judgment."
+The word condemnation may also be translated "judgment."
 There is no judgment for those who are in Christ because sin has already been judged in the substitutionary atonement of Jesus.

 Katakrima means to judge someone as definitely guilty and thus subject to punishment, which accounts for the literal translation of "adverse judgment and resultant punishment".
 It is a legal technical term for the result of judging, including both the sentence and the execution or the sentence followed by a suggested punishment (The suffix -ma makes it the result of judgment).
 Katakrima is always an adverse verdict.
 Stated another way, katakrima (condemnation) relates to the sentencing for a crime, but its primary focus is not so much on the verdict as on the penalty that the verdict demands.

-There is no reason why those who are in Christ Jesus should go on doing penal servitude as though they had never been pardoned and liberated from the prison house of sin.
+F. F. Bruce paraphrases "there is no condemnation" as follows "There is no reason why those who are in Christ Jesus should go on doing penal servitude as though they had never been pardoned and liberated from the prison house of sin.
 (Bruce, F F, The Epistle of Paul to the Romans: Tyndale Press, 1966)

-The noun katakrima, is first found in the 1st cent.
+NIDNTT - The noun katakrima, is first found in the 1st cent.
 B.C. with the meaning punishment, damnation.
 Its meaning in the Corpus Papyrorum Raineri (ed.
 1895) is noteworthy: legal liability in respect of a piece of land...Divine condemnation, issuing, as the word implies, in damnation, is expressed by katakrima.
 (Brown, Colin, Editor.
 New International Dictionary of NT Theology.
 1986.
 Zondervan)

-The "now" is probably temporal, but one cannot give it the force of the Arminian lady, who was giving her testimony and cried out, "I thank God I'm saved; I'm saved up to the present date!"
+S Lewis Johnson adds that "The "now" is probably temporal, but one cannot give it the force of the Arminian lady, who was giving her testimony and cried out, "I thank God I'm saved; I'm saved up to the present date!"
 The word, "condemnation," is not to be confused with the word judgment.
 It is the stronger word and refers to final judgment, that of eternal judgment.
-There is no condemnation for believers, although they still face the necessity of appearing before the judgment seat of Christ (cf. 2 Cor.
-5:10).
+There is no condemnation for believers, although they still face the necessity of appearing before the judgment seat of Christ (cf. 2Co 5:10).
 They are freed from condemnation, the condemnation of the Law of God, because their penalty has been paid by a substitute, the Lord Jesus Christ.
 They are also freed from bondage to sin by the Holy Spirit, a product of the payment of the penalty by Christ.
-(Romans 8:1-4)
+(Romans 8:1-4 Power of the Indwelling Spirit)

-As Paul has already declared, the penalty, or condemnation, for sin is death (see exposition of Romans 6:23) but here Paul announces the marvelous good news that for Christians there will be no condemnation, neither sentencing nor punishment for the sins that believers have committed or will ever commit.
+As Paul has already declared, the penalty, or condemnation, for sin is death (see Romans 6:23-note) but here Paul announces the marvelous good news that for Christians there will be no condemnation, neither sentencing nor punishment for the sins that believers have committed or will ever commit.
 No sin a believer can commit - past, present, or future - can be held against him, since the penalty was paid by Christ and righteousness was imputed to the believer.
 And no sin will ever reverse this divine legal decision.

 Reach my blest Savior first,